-35. Coastal Ecosystems: Benefits Beyond Carbon
+33. Coastal Ecosystems: Benefits Beyond Carbon

-Coastal ecosystems provide a rich variety of other climate resilience benefits beyond carbon storage.
-Intact coastal ecosystems have been proven to protect coastal communities and built infrastructure, like homes and businesses, from storm surges and flooding.
+Coastal ecosystems provide a variety of other benefits beyond carbon storage that can help to lessen the impacts of climate change.
+They have been proven to protect coastal communities, homes and businesses, from storm surges and flooding.

-For instance, large wetland habitats with dense and productive vegetation significantly cut down wave energy and help stabilize shorelines.
-Healthy, connected ecosystems perform these essential functions more effectively than degraded or fragmented wetlands.
+For instance, a large wetland habitats with dense and productive vegetation significantly cut down wave energy.
+Healthy, connected ecosystems are stronger climate bufferes than degraded or fragmented wetlands that protect coastal communities.